 Lecture series, conferences, journal clubs, and daily academic rounds round out the fellows’ clinical learning.
 Fellows receive a comprehensive structured cognitive and procedural clinical education in both inpatient and outpatient settings that will enable them to become competent, proficient and professional osteopathic gastroenterologists.

 The program provides extensive participation in patient care across two medical campuses.
 Fellows also participate in a weekly outpatient clinic experience.
 Training in endoscopic procedures, including EUSs and ERCPs, is designed to advance along with the fellow’s progression in training.
 Fellows receive exposure to patients across the disease and age spectrums.

 The program is designed to provide educational and experiential input from a broad range of specialty providers at Largo Medical Center as well as affiliate institutions.
 The curriculum includes a core of didactics, which are modeled after the core competencies.

-Working hours are generally 7 am to 7 pm.
+Working hours are generally 7:00am - 7:00pm.
 Fellows receive a total of 20 days of paid time off which can be used for vacation, personal needs, and holidays.
-Fellows are also allowed a total of 5 days of paid time for conference attendance and other educational needs.